La Petite Cuisine Restaurant

 This great value self-service canteen style mountain eatery is situated at the mid station of the Saulire Express cable car, adjoining the famous Folie Douce après-ski bar.

-Please buy your ski passes directly through us to help support this website—at no extra cost to you.
+Please buy your ski passes directly through us to help support this website—at no extra cost.
 Thank you!

 Find your perfect Courchevel restaurant, shortlisted by our local experts